lechnerc77/myNewsWrap/README.md

 ## Next Date

-The next podcast will be available on Friday, 18th of December on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).
+The next podcast will be available on Friday, 15th of January on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).

 ## Overview of Episodes